 That being said, it will be interesting to observe and anticipate the changing landscape of the European human rights discourse, as a consequence of the present opinion.
 While it is too early to speculate on the fate of the Bosphorus equilibrium, which has held ground over the years, questions regarding double standards of human rights protection in Europe is likely to resurrect with renewed vigor.
 The Court’s insistence on limiting the reach of Art.
 53 ECHR so as to bring it in line with its Melloni constellation of cases significantly lends credence to the above theory.
 By insulating EU law from the wider effects of the Convention, it practically eliminates the possibility of an ‘external control’ of EU law as against the Convention, an objective, in the absence of which, the entire EU accession project is arguably rendered futile.

-*About the author: Kanad Bagchi (firstname.lastname@example.org) is a research assistant at Europa-Insitut, Universität des Saarlandes, Germany.
+*Kanad Bagchi (firstname.lastname@example.org) was a research assistant at Europa-Insitut, Universität des Saarlandes, Germany.
 The author is thankful to Oskar Josef Gstrein for the lively discussions and suggestions.